cs1302uga/cs1302-ce23/README.md

   you can create a stream from either as follows:
   * `Arrays.stream(array)`
   * `list.stream()`
+  The actual variable names in the exercise may differ from the illustrative example above.

 1. Print all level 3 employees --  each on one line.
 You can use the predefined `toString()` method to print an `Employee` object.